 Partner with Travel Brands

-Because of the size of my blog audience, some of the work I do involves comped stays, activities, and tours; oftentimes I’ll get paid to write about or promote their services.
-Running this travel blog and working with travel brands on a freelance basis is part of the way that I’m able to afford my travels.
+Because of the size of my blog audience, some of the work I do involves free hotel stays, activities, and tours; oftentimes I’ll get paid to write about or promote their services.
+Running a travel blog and working with travel brands on a freelance basis is part of the way that I’m able to afford my travels.

-It means that I can continue bringing you the best content possible, but you should know that I always tell the truth about my experiences and I’ll never promote a company I don’t believe in.
+It means that I get to live a lifestyle that I’m passionate about while continuing to write about amazing places all over the world.
+I am always transparent about my partnerships and you should know that I always tell the truth about my experiences.
+I’ll never promote a company I don’t believe in.

 As a general rule, I travel slowly.
 I’ll often stay in a hostel for a couple of weeks or rent an apartment for a short period of time.
 Sometimes, if I’m traveling more quickly, especially if I’m on a press trip, I sleep in a different bed every night.